-Regarding the supervision of UAVs, \cite{L_laws0_add} promulgated by CAAC in 2016 put forward requirements on the flight space and flight conditions of UAVs to prevent them from affecting civil aviation.
-The ``Regulation on Dynamic Data Management of Light and Small Civil UAV Flight" promulgated in 2019 points out that light UAVs, small UAVs and plant protection UAVs in the airspace should be monitored.
-The regulation requires them to transmit dynamic data including flight code, duration of flight, position, speed, trajectory, etc., in a certain format in real time for UAV management and research \cite{L_laws12}.
+Regarding the supervision of UAVs, \cite{L_laws0_add} promulgated by CAAC in 2016 puts forward requirements on the flight space and flight conditions of UAVs to prevent them from affecting civil aviation.
+The ``Regulation on Dynamic Data Management of Light and Small Civil UAV Flight" promulgated in 2019 points out that light UAVs, small UAVs, and plant protection UAVs in the airspace should be monitored.
+The regulation requires them to transmit dynamic data including flight code, duration of flight, position, speed, trajectory, {and so on}., in a certain format in real time for UAV management and research \cite{L_laws12}.

 FAA issued ``Draft of UAV System Remote Identification Rules" in December 2019\cite{L_laws7}.
-The rules stipulate that UAVs need to provide a third-party system with the order number, position and other information during the flight, so as to ensure the flight safety.
-CAA stipulates that UAVs in the UK must have remote ID system, which can broadcast status and identity data including the verification code provided by CAA, the unique serial number of UAV, geographical location, flight route, , and so on \cite{EULaws3}.
+The rules stipulate that UAVs need to provide a third-party system with the order number, position, and other information during the flight, so as to ensure the flight safety.
+CAA stipulates that UAVs in the UK must have remote ID system, which can broadcast status and identity data including the verification code provided by CAA, the unique serial number of UAV, geographical location, flight route, and so on \cite{EULaws3}.